Celebrating 28 Years!

 Celebrating our 28th year, this awards program honors businesses for exemplary safety records and excellence in safety & health management.

 These businesses are making safety a top priority.
 They have gone to extensive measures to assure their most valuable asset—their employees—are safe on the job.

 The Wisconsin Corporate Safety Awards will be based on size of organization AND type of organization.
-A total of up to 15 grand awards will be presented.
-All award finalists receive a finalist certificate and publicity; perfect incidence rates will receive certificates.
+A total of up to 10 grand awards will be presented.

 A. Size of Organizations

 Based on actual payroll hours worked are the number of paid work hours for the calendar year (including office hours, but excluding vacation and holidays).
 You must include all fulltime, part-time, seasonal and temporary employees who work under your organization’s supervision.
-Two-four size categories in all types except Category A Manufacturing, which can have up to six-eight.
+Three size categories in all types (small, medium and large).